 After Enabling Bluetooth, you should be able to transfer files using AirDrop.

-On iPhone, go to Settings > General > AirDrop > make sure either Everyone or Contacts Only is selected.
+Go to Settings > General > AirDrop > make sure Receiving OFF is not selected on both devices.

 5. Turn OFF Do Not Disturb Mode